-8.6.
+8.5.
 SMS (Short Message Service) on Sipwise C5

-Sipwise C5 offers short messaging service to its local subscribers.
+Starting with its mr5.0.1 release, Sipwise C5 offers short messaging service to its local subscribers.
 The implementation is based on a widely used software module: Kannel, and it needs to interact with a mobile operator's SMSC in order to send and receive SMs for the local subscribers.
 The data exchange with SMSC uses SMPP (Short Message Peer-to-Peer) protocol.